wjasper/certi-tester-deployment/README.md

 2. Sometimes you may need to use sudo for running some commands.

-3. Make sure 7784 port is free and no other container or service is running on it
+3. Make sure 7784 port is free and no other container or service is running on it ```sudo lsof -i :7784```

 4. Have docker installed on your machine.